Bad As I Am – a historical drama set in Toronto the Good

 Goal Keeper – based on a true story of two young ones changing the world

 Always a step behind him, Diana Campbell tolerates her older brother at best.
 When he unexpectedly takes a stand, however, they are united in battle.
 Both in their early teens, Diana and Owen come together against a common enemy – the townspeople who refuse to change the offensive hockey team name because of their own “tradition” of being “Indians.”
 Two young activists are born.
 These Métis siblings forge a relationship with the neighbouring reserve, who join the Campbells in a face off with the town, the victor winning the right to rename or retain the “Innisfree Indians.”
 Developed at the Banff Centre Playwrights Retreat 2017 and Banff Playwrights Colony 2017.
+Support from the OPIP program at CADA, 2019.

 It’s Always You – a political family dramedy